puppetlabs-toy-chest/puppetlabs-catalog_preview/README.md

 puppet preview --preview_env future_production mynode
 ~~~

-Clearing the data for all nodes that have equal or compliant catalogs:
+Removing the data for all nodes that have equal or compliant catalogs:

 ~~~
-puppet preview --last --view compliant_nodes | puppet preview --clear --nodes -
+puppet preview --last --view compliant_nodes | puppet preview --clean --nodes -
 ~~~

-Clearing all the data for all nodes:
+Removing all the data for all nodes:

 ~~~
-puppet preview --clear --last
+puppet preview --clean --last
 ~~~

 Running a compile, then focusing on compilation failures: